Nepal Bhutan Tibet Tour

 Meal: Breakfast

-After breakfast, enjoy your final moments in Kathmandu.
-Depending on your flight schedule, you may have time for some last-minute souvenir shopping or relaxing at your hotel.
+After breakfast, you can enjoy your final moments in Kathmandu, reflecting on your journey across Nepal, Bhutan, and Tibet.
+Depending on your flight schedule, you may have time for some last-minute shopping, café visits, or a relaxed morning at your hotel before departure.

 Activity: Airport transfer : 30 Minutes